 The same rules apply for moving and renaming movies in Plex.
 As long as you stop the Plex Media Server first, you can move, rearrange and rename movies and TV as you see fit.
 You will then need to scan your library again with Plex so it picks up the changes.

-- Copy or rename your movie, TV show or whatever on your computer as you would any other file.
+- Copy or rename your movie, TV show or other content on your computer as you would any other file

-- Go into the library you just changed and select Update Library.
+- Go into the library you just changed then click Update Library

 The changes should be reflected in your library once Plex has detected them.
 Plex often automatically scans the folders for any changes but sometimes this doesn’t happen quickly enough.
 Selecting Update Library addresses that.